EmithD/FYP-EHR-Attention-Impute/README.md

-# POC_EHR_I_NN
-Repository containing code for an EHR imputation neural network based on the transformer architecture.
-- Currently at the Proof of Concept level.
+# Test repository for testing a transformer neural network that can perform EHR imputations.

+ - This repo is solely for code maintenance.